surromind/agi_modelcard/modelcard-backend/README.md

 - **Systematic Management:** Organize and manage AI models produced through various channels with model cards.
 - **Rapid Discovery and Testing:** Enable fast search capabilities for SURROMIND's pre-trained AI models and provide a platform for immediate testing.

-Let's embark on a journey towards enhanced model manageability, increased trust, and streamlined processes with **AI Studio Models**.
+Let's embark on a journey towards enhanced model manageability, increased trust, and streamlined processes with **AGI Models**.

 ## For Developer